Colorado Dental Board: News

-The first meeting is open to the public and any interested parties are welcome to participate.
+The meetings were open to the public and many interested parties participated.
 Stakeholder input is crucial to achieving the Department’s missions of consumer protection and effective licensure and enforcement, without unnecessary impediment to the economic market.
-Please make yourselves heard by joining us at the upcoming stakeholder meeting.

 The Community College of Denver (CCD) Dental Hygiene School, which is accredited by the Commission on Dental Accreditation (CODA), developed an 8-hour Interim Therapeutic Restorations (ITR) continuing education course that runs from 8 a.m. until 5 p.m. and takes place at its Lowry campus.
 Didactic training will occur from 8 a.m. until noon, and hands-on training will occur from 1 p.m. until 5 p.m.
 The cost to participate in ITR training is $350 per person.
 Breakfast, lunch, and snacks will be provided.
 Dental hygienists interested in this training should visit www.ccd.edu/continuing-education for more information, including how to sign up for it.

 - December 8-9, 2016: CCD held the first ITR training in Colorado for invited individuals covered under a grant from the Caring for Colorado Foundation.
 The training took place at the Community College of Denver, Health Sciences Building and Dental Hygiene.

 - January 6, 2017: CCD has a training scheduled on January 6, 2017 that is now full.

 - Summer 2017: CCD plans to offer another training in Summer 2017.
 Please check back for updates and a finalized date.